-There are four Class I directors whose term of office expires at the Annual Meeting.
-Our nominating and corporate governance committee has recommended, and our board has approved, Ronald Coughlin, Jr., Maximilian Biagosch, Cameron Breitner and Sabrina Simmons as nominees for election as directors at the Annual Meeting.
-If elected at the Annual Meeting, each of these nominees would serve until the 2024 annual meeting of stockholders or until his or her successor has been duly elected and qualified, or, if sooner, until his or her earlier death, resignation removal, retirement or disqualification.
-Information concerning these nominees and other continuing directors appears under "-Composition of the Board of Directors" above.
-Each of the nominees has consented to serve as a director, if elected, and all of the nominees are currently directors.
-All of the nominees have served on our board since before our initial public offering, except Ms. Simmons who joined our board as an independent director in connection with our initial public offering.
+There are four Class II directors whose term of office expires at the Annual Meeting.
+Our nominating and corporate governance committee has recommended, and our board has approved, Christy Lake, R. Michael (Mike) Mohan, Jennifer Pereira, and Christopher J. Stadler as nominees for election as directors at the Annual Meeting.
+If elected at the Annual Meeting, each of these nominees would serve until the 2025 annual meeting of stockholders or until his or her successor has been duly elected and qualified, or, if sooner, until his or her earlier death, resignation removal, retirement or disqualification.
+Information concerning these nominees and other continuing directors appears under "- Composition of the Board of Directors" above.
+Each of the nominees has consented to serve as a director, if elected, and all of the nominees are currently serving on our board of directors.
 We have no reason to believe that any of the nominees will be unavailable or, if elected, will decline to serve.
 If any nominee becomes unable or unwilling to stand for election as a director, proxies will be voted for any substitute as designated by our board, or alternatively, our board may leave a vacancy on our board or reduce the size of our board.

 Each director is elected by a plurality of the votes cast.
 "Plurality" means that the four nominees who receive the largest number of votes cast "For" such nominees are elected as directors.
 Only holders of Class A common stock and Class B-2 common stock are entitled to vote on this Proposal 1.
 Holders of Class B-1 common stock are not entitled to vote on this Proposal 1.
-Holders of Class A common stock and Class B-2 common stock may vote "For All," "Withhold All" or "For All Except" with respect to the nominees named in this Proposal 1.
-Any shares voted "Withhold" and broker non-votes are not considered votes cast for the foregoing purpose and will have no effect on the outcome of the election.
+Holders of Class A common stock and Class B-2 common stock may vote "For All," "Withhold All," or "For All Except" with respect to the nominees named in this Proposal 1.
+Any shares voted "Withhold All" and broker non-votes are not considered votes cast for the foregoing purpose and will have no effect on the outcome of the election.